 Delinquent Parents (July 15, 1938)

-Released on July 15, 1938: A teenage orphan girl chooses between a wild life with racketeers or marriage to the man who loves her.
+Released on July 15, 1938: (running time 59 minutes) A teenage orphan girl chooses between a wild life with racketeers or marriage to the man who loves her.

 Directed by Nick Grinde